CavaniNicolas/IA_UQAC/README.md

-# AI projects as part of UQAC classes
+# AI projects as part of a UQAC class

 ## MansionCleaner